Cybersecurity Misinformation Detection on Social Media: Case Studies on Phishing Reports and Zoom's Threats: Framework for Detecting Misinformation about Zoom's Security and Privacy Threats

-Initially, we tried to use a multi label classifier to classify posts as either irrelevant, security and privacy related, or misinformation.
-We noticed mediocre results with this classifier, possibly due to the unbalanced nature of our dataset when comparing the number of misinformation posts with irrelevant posts.
-We then tried to use a binary classifier to differentiate misinformation posts from other irrelevant or security and privacy related posts.
-Similar to the first classifier model, this also yielded mediocre results due to an unbalanced dataset.
-We then built a binary classifier to detect Zoom's security and privacy posts.
-We used the groundtruth dataset created in Section~\ref{groundtruth}, where we combined the misinformation posts with Zoom's security and privacy set and labeled them as ``0,'' and labeled irrelevant posts as ``1.''
+Initially, we tried to use a binary classifier to differentiate misinformation from all other posts.
+However, this yielded mediocre results.
+We then employed a two-step approach, where we first built a binary classifier to detect posts related to Zoom's security and privacy, and then built another classifier to detect misinformation among them.
+For the first classifier, we used the groundtruth dataset, where we used the misinformation posts and the Zoom's security and privacy posts.
 We built one classifier for each of the four platforms as each platform gives a different style of data, e.g., Twitter allows up to 280 characters while there is no constraint on that of Facebook posts.
-To build our supervised classifiers, we used n-gram features.
-We found that a mix of uni-gram \& bi-gram features provide a better result compared to uni-gram, bi-gram or tri-gram.
-Before extracting the features, we performed pre-processing on our dataset, removed stop words, emojis, hashtags, and URLs.
-We vectorized our data using the TF-IDF~\cite{jones1972statistical}.

-Since our groundtruth dataset for each platform was unbalanced (see Table~\ref{table:datase}), we employed several oversampling techniques, such as RandomOversampler, Synthetic Minority Over-sampling Technique (SMOTE)~\cite{chawla2002smote}, and Adaptive Synthetic Sampling (ADASYN)~\cite{he2008adasyn} using the imbalanced-learn library~\cite{JMLR:v18:16-365} and we tested multiple classification algorithms such as Random Forests, SVM, Naive-Bayes \& Multi-Layer neural network using the scikit-learn library~\cite{scikit-learn}.
+To build our supervised classifiers, we found that a mix of uni-gram \& bi-gram features provide a better result compared to uni-gram, bi-gram or tri-gram.
+Before extracting the features, we performed pre-processing on our dataset, removed stop words, emojis, special character (e.g., hashtags), and URLs.
+We vectorized our data using the TF-IDF.
+Since our groundtruth dataset for each platform was unbalanced (see Table~\ref{table:datase}), we employed several oversampling techniques.
+We also tested multiple classification algorithms.
 To evaluate our classifiers, we used k-cross validation, where $k=3$.
-From our analysis we found that RandomOversampler was the best for Instagram, however, SMOTE provides better results for Facebook and Reddit.
-We did not oversample Twitter data because the groundtruth for this platform was already balanced.
+From our analysis we found that RandomOversampler was the best for Instagram, however, SMOTE provides better results for Facebook, Twitter and Reddit.
 Table~\ref{table:mlresults1} shows the classification performance of Random Forrest classifier as it provided the best accuracy across all four platforms.
+After developing classifiers detecting posts related to Zoom security and privacy, we ran the classifier on the whole datasets of all the platforms.
+Table~\ref{table:predictlabel} shows the percentages of security and privacy-related posts in our Instagram, Facebook, Reddit, and Twitter datasets, which are 8\%, 15\%, 7\%, and 58\%, respectively.